JacksonAllan/Verstable/README.md

 Its performance-related features include:

-* High speed almost immune to high load factors.
+* High speed impervious to high load factors.
-* Only two bytes of overhead per bucket.
+* Two bytes of overhead per bucket.
 * No tombstones.

 Benchmarks comparing **Fastmap** to the aforementioned hash tables and several Robin Hood hash tables can be found here.